NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Iomedae - Moderate Curse.md

-**Moderate Curse** Tactical advantages never seem to work the way you planned.
+Tactical advantages never seem to work the way you planned.
 You can't receive a circumstance bonus to your attack rolls, and enemies don't take any circumstance penalties to their AC against your attacks.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*